endless-sky/endless-sky-wiki/wiki/CreatingOutfits.md

 * `reload`: how many frames this weapon takes to reload: 1 means it fires every turn (e.g. most beam weapons), and 60 means it fires once per second.

+  * A non-burst weapon with a reload of 1 or less and a total lifetime of 1 will have a fire rate of "continuous" in its outfit info.

+  * The total lifetime is the lifetime of the initial projectile added to the total lifetime of its longest lived submunition, calculated recursively, accounting for the submunitions of the submunition, etc.

 * `"burst count"`: how many projectiles this weapon can fire in a row at a higher reload rate (`"burst reload"`).
 The burst will reload fully after `reload * # of shots fired` frames from the first shot of the burst, making the reload time for a full burst `reload * "burst count"` frames.
 (This is technically the same as a non-burst weapon, as it effectively has a burst count of 1.)
 The number of frames between the end of a full burst and the start of the next burst is `"burst count" * (reload - "burst reload")`. **(v.
 0.9.0)**

 * `"burst reload"`: how many frames this weapon takes to reload between projectiles in a burst.
 This value must be less than the full `reload` value.
 For example, a weapon with a `reload` of `100`, `"burst count"` of `2` and `"burst reload"` of `5` will fire on the 1st and 6th frames, then on the 201st and 206th frames, and so on.
 The fraction of time that a burst weapon spends firing is `("burst reload" - 1) / reload`, where the weapon is considered firing on each frame where it has fired a projectile or is reloading the next projectile in the burst, with the final projectile in a burst being the end of the firing period. **(v.
 0.9.0)**

+  * A weapon with a burst count greater than 1 and a burst reload of 1 or less and a total lifetime of 1 will be labeled as "continuous (x%)" in its outfit info.

+  * The value of "x" is 100 times the ratio of burst reload and reload.
+For example, a weapon with a reload of 4 and a burst reload of 1 will be labeled "continuous (25%)".

 * `homing`: How good this weapon is at seeking its target: